tobega/tailspin-v0/TailspinReference.md

 * Inverse match, to match the opposite of a conditon, just put a tilde inside the angle bracket, e.g. `<~5>`
 * Array match, given as `<[]>` matches if the _current value_ is an array.
 A match can also be restricted to arrays of a certain length or range of lengths by appending the length (range) in parentheses, e.g. `<[](2..)>`

+### Do-nothing block (guard clause)
+Sometimes it is easier or clearer to specify conditions which you don't want to do anything with.
+A matcher block can be simply the word `void` to indicate this case.

 ### Such-that conditions
 Sometimes you want to match relations between parts of a structure or values at certain array positions, then you can